Linaro/lava/doc/v2/lava_test_shell.rst

 For the majority of cases, the above approach is the easiest thing to
 do: write shell code that outputs "test-case-id: result" for each test case you are interested in.
 See the Test Developer Guide:

  * :ref:`test_developer`,
  * :ref:`writing_tests`
  * :ref:`parsing_output`.

-The advantage of the parsing approach is that it means your test is easy to work on independently from LAVA: simply write a script that produces the right sort of output, and then provide a very small amount of glue to wire it up in LAVA.
-However, when you need it, there is also a more powerful, LAVA-specific, way of writing tests.
+A possible advantage of the parsing approach is that it means your test is easy to work on independently from LAVA: simply write a script that produces the right sort of output, and then provide a very small amount of glue to wire it up in LAVA.
+However, using the parsing option will mean writing potentially complicated regular expressions.

+When you need it, there is also a more powerful, LAVA-specific, way of writing tests.
 When a test runs, ``$PATH`` is arranged so that some LAVA-specific utilities are available:

  * ``lava-test-case``
  * ``lava-test-case-attach``